9 Hidden Benefits of Procrastination

 Are you in dire need of creative inspiration?
 There’s nothing like a ticking time bomb of a deadline to trigger it.
 Adam Grant, a professor of management and psychology at the Wharton School, wrote in the New York Times about a mini-experiment conducted by one of his former students.
 Participants were asked to generate new business ideas; some were assigned to start right away, while others were given five minutes to play Minesweeper or Solitaire.
 Their ideas were then rated for originality.
 Surprisingly, the procrastinators’ ideas were rated 28 percent more creative.
 “When people played games before being told about the task, there was no increase in creativity,” Grant said.
 “It was only when they first learned about the task and then put it off that they considered more novel ideas.
 It turned out that procrastination encouraged divergent thinking.”
-Did you know boredom can also spark creativity?

 Your stress levels are lower

 If you assumed that procrastination is stressful, think again.
 In a study published in The Journal of Social Psychology, it was discovered that compared with non-procrastinators, procrastinators experienced less stress and have better physical health when the deadlines were far off.
 It actually makes a lot of sense when you think about it; through the art of procrastination, you’re also stalling any anxiety or stress and limiting it to the least amount of time possible.